 Introduction

 Invasive pulmonary aspergillosis (IPA) and invasive pulmonary mucormycosis (IPM) are life-threatening infections in immunosuppressed patients, particularly in those with severe and prolonged neutropenia as a consequence of aplastic anemia, myelotoxic chemotherapy for the treatment of cancer, and in those receiving immunosuppressive medication for rejection prophylaxis after organ transplantation or treatment of graft-versus-host disease in allogeneic bone marrow transplantation [1-4].
 Eleven new antifungal agents have been developed in different classes including triazoles, echinocandins, and lipid formulations of amphotericin B through these model systems from bench to bedside.
 Several new compounds are now in the path of development.
-These models also provide a platform for the study of antifgunal vaccines.
+These models also provide a platform for the study of antifungal vaccines.
 Endpoint interpretation allows better understanding of the pathogenesis of IPA and IPM, as well as the evaluation of efficacy, pharmacokinetics, and pharmacodynamics of new antifungal agents and novel vaccines.

 This chapter herein will describe a panel of endpoint variables in the persistently neutropenic rabbit model of IPA and IPM, including residual fungal burden (quantitative cultures), organism mediated pulmonary injury (lung weights, pulmonary infarct scores, and ultrafast computerized tomography), survival, serum galactomannan antigenemia (detected by the double sandwich enzyme-linked immunosorbent assay (ELISA)), (13)--D-glucan levels (detected by Limulus amebocyte lysate assay), and pharmacokinetic-pharmacodynamic endpoints.
 Further discussion is provided in describing the use of quantitative real time PCR as an endpoint in IPM.

-2. Quantitative fungal cultures:
+2. Materials

-2.1 Materials
+2.1 Quantitative fungal cultures:

-sterile polyethylene bag
+Sterile polyethylene bag

 0.9% sterile normal saline